Calculation of Epidemic First Passage and Peak Time Probability Distributions

 Stochastic models also have an advantage in modelling the early phases of epidemics in that they allow events to occur after a random time, thus accounting for the large variability in the time taken for an outbreak to begin growing exponentially.
-Hybrid modelling that incorporates both stochastic and deterministic elements have been used previously to enrich deterministic models with uncertainty in both the time to extinction and probability of extinction of an outbreak \cite{yan2018distribution, binder2012hybrid} as well as the total duration of an epidemic \cite{barbour1975duration}.
+Hybrid modelling that incorporates both stochastic and deterministic elements have been used previously to enrich deterministic models with uncertainty in both the time to extinction and probability of extinction of an outbreak \cite{yan2018distribution, binder2012hybrid, rebuli2017hybrid} as well as the total duration of an epidemic \cite{barbour1975duration}.
 In the context of COVID-19, stochastic models have been used to generate a distribution of starting times, together with initial conditions, for a deterministic model that only begins once an epidemic has reached its exponential growth phase \cite{dyson2021possible}.
 There have also been approaches to prediction under uncertainty of the peak timing and height from incidence data collected in the early phase of an outbreak with parametric regression models that have been used during the COVID-19 pandemic \cite{alaimo2021nowcasting}.

 However, simulating sample trajectories from a stochastic model is computationally expensive, particularly when the number of events is large, and also has the disadvantage that it does not offer any mathematical insight into the true underlying distribution of the number of cases at a given time.
 This makes large stochastic simulations particularly unsuitable for model calibration or sensitivity analysis, for which many such simulations may be needed in order to test different regions of a given parameter space.
 This is particularly relevant when many potential outbreak scenarios need to be considered, as was the case for modelling the roadmap for lifting mass lockdown restrictions in the United Kingdom \cite{keeling2022comparison}.
 The tools outlined in this paper are intended to enrich deterministic modelling of epidemics with explicit consideration of stochastic effects in the early growth phase, in a way that provides more tractable insight and is computationally much more efficient than running large outbreak simulations.